johnllss/CCPROG3-MCO1/README.md

 - **Restocker**: leon@gmail.com / lmn098

 ## License
-This project is developed for academic purposes as part of CCPROG3 coursework.
+This project is developed for academic purposes as part of CCPROG3 coursework at De La Salle University.